dhimmel/rephetio-manuscript/manuscript.md

 We created Hetionet v1.0 by integrating 29 resources into a single data structure — the hetnet.
 Consisting of 11 types of nodes and 24 types of relationships, Hetionet v1.0 brings more types of information together than previous leading-studies in biological data integration [@gIhNaGUg].
 Moreover, we strove to create a reusable, extensible, and property-rich network.
-While all of the resources we include are publicly available, their integration was a time-intensive undertaking.
+While all of the resources we include are publicly available, their integration was a time-intensive undertaking and required careful consideration of legal barriers to data reuse.
 Hetionet allows researchers to begin answering integrative questions without having to first spend months processing data.

 Our public Neo4j instance allows users to immediately interact with Hetionet.